zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- Type assertion should not be used unless there's no other way to proceed since there's always the danger of asserting an unfit type to an object and then perhaps causing a nasty runtime error.
 While the compiler trusts you to know when using <i>as</i>, at the same time it leaves the intelligence of the whole TypeScript to manual interpretation.  -->
 We should never use type assertion unless there is no other way to proceed, as there is always the danger we assert an unfit type to an object and cause a nasty runtime error.
-While the compiler trusts you to know what you are doing when using <i>as</i>, doing this we are not using the full power of TypeScript but relying on the coder to secure the code.
+While the compiler trusts you to know what you are doing when using <i>as</i>, doing this, we are not using the full power of TypeScript but relying on the coder to secure the code.

 <!-- In our case we could change our data exportation method so that we could have the typing happen naturally within the file where the data resides.
 Since typings can not be used in a JSON-file, we should convert the json-file to a ts-file which exports the typed  data in the following way:  -->
-In our case we could change how we export our data so we can type it within the data file.
+In our case, we could change how we export our data so we can type it within the data file.
-Since we cannot use typings in a JSON-file, we should convert the json-file to a ts-file which exports the typed data like so:
+Since we cannot use typings in a JSON-file, we should convert the JSON-file to a ts-file which exports the typed data like so:

 ```js
 import { DiaryEntry } from "../src/types";